ddasilva64/gwst01/QV.md

 <br>

+varLanguage stores the Language selected.
+We show only the data (caption labels) that pertains to the selected language.
+<br><br>

 **Sheet objects**: Go to Main sheet, then add (rigth mouse button):<br><br>

 ***Text objects***: Locate 3 ones in the same position, for exemple top left of the screen.<br><br>